College of the North Atlantic

 4. Coordinate, plan, direct and interface with other electrical industry professionals as part of a technical support team.

-5. Analyze, configure and assist in the electrical design of control systems in commercial and industrial applications employing Programmable Logic Controllers (PLC).
+5. Analyze, configure and assist in the electrical design of control systems in commercial and industrial applications employing Programmable Logic Controllers (PLCs).

 6. Design and specify electrical systems found in electrical utilities and industrial plants.